List of supporting Arrow characters: Mari McCabe / Vixen

 Mari McCabe / Vixen (portrayed by Megalyn Echikunwoke) was born in Africa and orphaned at a young age, and later raised in the United States.
 Mari inherits her family's mystical Tantu Totem, which allows her to access the powers of the animal kingdom, and becomes a Detroit-based superpowered vigilante.
 Mari is a friend and ally to both Oliver and Barry Allen.
 Echikunwoke reprises her role from the animated Arrowverse series Vixen.

 C. McGarvey

 C. McGarvey (portrayed by Gaalen Engen) is a corrupt judge in Star City.
-When it came to the trial of Oliver Queen, he got knocked out by John Diggle and Rene Ramirez so that Christopher Chance can pose as him in order to get Oliver Queen to seek probation before being free to go.
+When it came to the trial of Oliver Queen, he got knocked out by John Diggle and Rene Ramirez so that Christopher Chance can pose as him to get Oliver Queen to seek probation before being free to go.
 When Ricardo Diaz had C. McGarvey brought to him over what happened at the trial, he tries to explain what really happened only for an angry Diaz to shoot him dead.